SELECT, TABLE, WITH — retrieve rows from a table or view

 LightDB recognizes functional dependency

-(allowing columns to be omitted from GROUP BY
+(allowing columns to be omitted from GROUP BY) only when

 The SQL standard specifies additional conditions that should be